-- Aversion in the film version of Lord of the Rings, when Gandalf fights the Balrog on the mountain's peak his sword is struck by lightning.
-It is contained by the sword, and Gandalf uses it to smite its ruin on the mountainside.
+- Averted in the film version of Lord of the Rings: when Gandalf fights the Balrog on the mountain's peak, his sword is struck by lightning.
+The lightningbolt is contained by the sword, allowing Gandalf to throw down his enemy and smite its ruin upon the mountainside.

 - Invoked by the player in Ōkami: when Ninetails raises his pronged sword, that's the cue for Amaterasu to connect one of the lightning clouds in the background to the sword, electrocuting Ninetails and leaving him vulnerable.
 This also applies to the Final Exam Boss, Yami.

 - Inversion in Skyward Sword: in the battle with Demise, lightning is constantly crashing around you.
 In order to beat him, you must hold your sword up until a lightningbolt hits it, and use to throw a supercharged Sword Beam at Demise, stunning him.
 That is, if he doesn't do it to you first.